 Americans who work for the U.S. federal government are covered by most of the same employment laws that protect those who work for private employers or state, county and local governments.
 However, pursing a claim or complaint against a federal employer can be challenging.
 Each step may come with strict timelines for responses and complicated administrative procedures.
 Relying on your own research cannot replace the insight of an experienced employment law attorney, especially one who has worked for the federal government for many years.

 At DC Federal Employment Lawyer PLLC, based in Washington, D.C., I help civilian federal employees with workplace issues.
 I am attorney Arthur A. Elkins Jr., and my 20 years of federal employment included nine years in a position as inspector general of the Environmental Protection Agency.
-I also served as general counsel for the Office of Inspector General for other federal agencies.
+I help civilian federal employees with workplace issues.
+I am attorney Arthur A. Elkins Jr., and my 20 years of federal employment includes nine years in a position as inspector general of the Environmental Protection Agency.
 My experiences in the federal government provide me with an unusual set of skills and knowledge that will be a strong asset as you seek justice.

 Helping Clients With Complex Federal Employment Matters